s9e/TextFormatter/docs/Rules.md

 <dt>defaultChildRule</dt>
 <dd><i>Example:</i> <code>$tag->rules->defaultChildRule('deny');</code><br/>
 If defaultChildRule is set to 'deny', all tags that are not targeted by an allowChild rule will be denied.
-By default, defaultChildRule is set to 'deny', which means that all tags are allowed as children unless they are targeted by a denyChild rule. </dd>
+By default, defaultChildRule is set to 'allow', which means that all tags are allowed as children unless they are targeted by a denyChild rule. </dd>

 <dt>defaultDescendantRule</dt>
 <dd><i>Example:</i> <code>$tag->rules->defaultDescendantRule('deny');</code><br/>